kwilkos/cxf/distribution/src/main/release/samples/soap_header/README.txt

 <installationDirectory>/webapps.
 The servlet container will
 extract the war and deploy the application.

-Make sure already copy all jars (except cxf-integration-* jars) from CXF_HOME/lib to <TomcatInstallationDirectory>/shared/lib
+Make sure you have already copied all jars (except cxf-integration-* jars) from CXF_HOME/lib to <TomcatInstallationDirectory>/shared/lib